Julas-core/accessibot-app/README.md

 ### Demo Mode Behavior

-- AI: If no AI provider keys are configured, AI responses are replaced with mock suggestions and results are still cached.
+- **AI**: If no AI provider keys are configured, AI responses are replaced with mock suggestions and results are still cached.
-- GitHub: If GitHubToken is not provided, repository list and PR creation are simulated.
+- **GitHub**: If GitHubToken is not provided, repository list and PR creation are simulated.
+- **Design Tools**: If no design tool tokens are configured, mock design files and analysis results are provided.

 ## API Endpoints